ertiqah/linkedin-mcp-runner/README.md

 1. Log in to your account at [ligo.ertiqah.com](https://ligo.ertiqah.com/).
 2. Navigate to the Settings page: [ligo.ertiqah.com/settings#generatekey](https://ligo.ertiqah.com/settings#generatekey)
 3. Click the button to generate a new API key.
-4. Follow the prompts to connect your LinkedIn profile if you haven't already.
+4. Follow the prompts to connect your LinkedIn and/or Twitter profiles if you haven't already.
 5.  **Copy the generated API key.** Keep it safe, you'll need it in the next step.

 **Step 2: Configure Claude Desktop App**